Most floral arrangements last from 4 to 7 days; depending on the types of flowers used and the type of care they receive.

-- For boxed flowers or loose wrapped bunches, please make sure the stems are re-cut before you place them in a clean vase of water.
+- For boxed flowers or loosely wrapped bunches, please make sure the stems are re-cut before you place them in a clean vase of water.

 - If your flowers come in wet oasis foam, keep the floral foam soaked with water by adding a small amount of water every day or so, being aware where the lip of the container is to avoid spillage.

-Always use a clean sharp utensils when cutting flowers.
+Always use a clean sharp utensil when cutting flowers.
 Knives, clippers, or shears can be employed.
 Never use ordinary household scissors.
 The gauge on scissors is set for paper or fabric, not for flower stems, which are bulkier.
 Using scissors will crush their vascular system and prevent proper water uptake.
-When using woody stems and branches such as cherry blossoms, quince or lilac cut the stem with sharp pruning shears.
+When using woody stems and branches, such as cherry blossoms, quince or lilac, cut the stem with sharp pruning shears.

-Cut all flowers and foliage about one inch from bottom of a main stem.
+Cut all flowers and foliage about one inch from the bottom of the main stem.
 Remove all the lower foliage that will be below the waterline.
 Leaves in the water will promote bacterial growth causing the flowers to wilt quickly.

 Professional florists use lukewarm water for their cut flowers.
 An exception is when you are using bulb flowers, such as hyacinths and tulips which need cold water.
 Warm water molecules move faster than cold water molecules and so can be absorbed by the flowers with greater ease.
 The objective is to get water and nutrients as quickly as possible to the head of the flower.